luau-project/lua-pcg/README.md

     if (pcg.has32bitinteger) then
         -- n32 contains the whole 32-bits
         -- of the random 32-bit integer

-        print("the generated value contains all the 32-bits:", n32)
+        -- However, be aware of the known limitations print("the generated value contains all the 32-bits:", n32) else
-    else
         -- n32 is casted to 'lua_Integer',